lddcheck — Finds programs on system with missing library dependencies.

 scrolls by too quickly.
 Details for the files with missing

-libraries will be found in lddcheck.log
+libraries will be found in lddcheck.log and

 It should be noted that lddcheck will NOT detect missing libraries if the application dynamically loads them at run time (instead of being link with them at compile time).
 However, most programs don't fall into this category.

-One can define a custom LD_LIBRARY_PATH
+One can define a custom LD_LIBRARY_PATH in

-the /etc/lddcheck.conf
+the /etc/lddcheck.conf configuration

 file.
 This allows one to add directories to the library search